-1. Break the digestives into blender, add the butter and a tablespoon of the spread and blitz.
-Add 3 tablespoons of the hazelnuts and continue to pulse until you have a sand like mixture.
+1. Break the digestives into a blender, add the butter and a tablespoon of the spread and blitz.
+Add three tablespoons of the hazelnuts and continue to pulse until you have a sand-like mixture.

-2. Empty the mixture into a 9 inch round spring-form and press into the base back of a spoon.
+2. Empty the mixture into a 9 inch round springform tin and press into the base back of a spoon.
 Place in the fridge to chill.

-3. Beat the mascarpone and icing sugar until smooth and then add the remaining hazlenut spread to the mascarpone, and continue beating until combined.
+3. Beat the mascarpone and icing sugar until smooth and then add the remaining hazelnut spread to the mascarpone, and continue beating until combined.

 4. Remove the springform from the fridge and carefully smooth the mixture over the biscuit base.
 Scatter the remaining chopped hazelnuts on top and place in the fridge for at least four hours.